+This file is also posted on the course web site for you to look at before the lab.
 You will be asked to modify it so that it will work with your system.
-You might want to try to understand what it does so that you will not have to spend time during a lab period doing this.
+You might want to try to understand what it does so that you will not have to spend time during the lab doing this.
 You can also do some modifications and adding of print statements.
 Put your file in your ugsparc directory where you can access it later.
-If you did Step 4 above, then put it in the code directory of the lab4 project directory.
+If you did step 3 above, then put it in the code directory of the lab4 project directory.